chauff/cse1500-web-transcripts/Lecture-3.md

 };
 ```

+---

-For debugging purposes, the function [`console.table`](https://developer.mozilla.org/en-US/docs/Web/API/Console/table) is a good alternative to `console.log`, especially for objects and arrays, as it displays tabular data as a table:
+:bug: For debugging purposes, the function [`console.table`](https://developer.mozilla.org/en-US/docs/Web/API/Console/table) is a good alternative to `console.log`, especially for objects and arrays, as it displays tabular data as a table:

 ![console.table](img/L3-console-table.png)